 Sign up below for a short series of observation lessons!
 I’ll send you something to observe, and a follow up on what to do with your observations.

 The best transformations are gradual.

-Engage in this process, even a little bit, and by this time next year, you may notice a new beat in your life.
+Engage in this process, even a little bit, and you may start to notice a new beat in your life.
 The world will start to notice, too.

 Sign up and start observing today (it’s totally free)!